quixio/quix-docs/docs/platform/tutorials/sentiment-analysis/twitter-data.md

 6. Ensure the output is set to `messages`.

-7. Click `Save as project`.
+7. Click `Save as Application`.

-    The code for this transformation is now saved to your workspace.
+    The code for this transformation is now saved to your environment.

 ### Editing the code